-

 Are there any recent enforcement trends in relation to pharmaceutical advertising in your jurisdiction?
 Please report any significant (publicly known) enforcement actions in the past two years.

 In relation to advertising, Swissmedic has launched a targeted control of advertisements in print media, TV spots and in electronic media.
 They perform monthly controls to prevent misleading advertising.
 In 2021 Swissmedic dealt with overall 47 cases as part of post-publication advertising inspection.
 Administrative proceedings had to be opened in 37 cases of which 31 cases involved print advertising, of which involved advertising on electronic media incl.
 TV commercials.
-In 2022, a total of 50 cases were dealt with, of which 33 were administrative proceedings and only 3 were criminal proceeding initiated.
+In 2022, a total of 50 cases were dealt with, of which 33 were administrative proceedings and only in 3 cases were criminal proceeding initiated.
+In 2023, a total of 80 cases were dealt with, of which 27 were administrative proceeding and only in 5 cases were criminal proceedings initiated.

 In relation to inducement, the FOPH is responsible for the enforcement of the corresponding regulations as of January 1st 2020.
 The enforcement of the inducement regulations has not been very present, until now: the FOPH has recently published a call to action to report suspected criminal activity to the FOPH.